ChamathKB/AMD-Dev-Cloud-Guides/README.md

 ## Getting Started

-Follow these steps to set up your vLLM environment:
+Follow these steps to set up your environment:

 1.  **Create Droplet:**
     Provision a new droplet on the AMD Dev Cloud with bare-metal ubuntu 24.04 LTS server or the pre-built Docker image.
 AMD provides optimized Docker images for MI300X GPUs.